Travel

 -

-You don’t need a new study permit, if your study permit says you can study at any Designated Learning Institution found on this IRCC page.
-You must notify Immigration, Refugees and Citizenship Canada that you have changed schools; instructions can be found on this IRCC website.
+You don’t need a new study permit if your study permit says you can study at any Designated Learning Institution listed on this IRCC web page.

-If your study permit names your former school, or if you have any questions about your study permit, visit the ISSO.
+If your study permit names your former school, or if you have any questions about your study permit, contact the ISSO.

 Working in Canada